vals-productions/sqlighter/README.md

 # ORM

 [AmfibiaN](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md), part of this repository, is a "swiss army knife" toolkit that is integrated with SQLighter.

 AmfibiaN lets you transition your domain objects between their native state, JSON representation and SQL database persistent storage.
 This covers all your basic needs on object transformations in mobile application.
 AmfibiaN is J2ObjC compatible given your business objects carry reflection information through J2ObjC translation process.

+AmfibiaN's AnUpgrade privides DB schema versioning and upgrade management features.

 ```
       AmfibiaN